jfr2102/chinese-anki-gen/README.md

 5. pack everything into a flashcard
 6. export deck of vocabulary including the all cards

+The input requires a single audio file per word.
 You can split audio files by words e.g. with [mp3split](https://wiki.ubuntuusers.de/mp3splt/)

-e.g.
 ```sh
 mp3splt -s -d $targetDir -p th=-54,shots=10 $FileName
 ```